Syihabudin15/simple-react-calculator/README.md

-# Getting Started with Create React App
+# ReactJs Simple Calculator By Rafly Firmansyah

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created to fulfill my duties as a student at Al-Masoem University `By Rafly Firmansyah`

 ## How To Start